kibook/s1kd-tools/tools/s1kd-appcheck/README.md

     Output a simplified XML report of the check, only including whether sets of assertions passed or failed.

+  - \-8, --deep-copy-nodes
+    Include a deep copy of invalid nodes on the detailed XML report (-X).
+By default, only a shallow copy of the node is included (the node and its attributes but no children).

   - \-\~, --dependencies
     Check with CCT dependency tests added to assertions which use the dependant values.